tjcsl/gitbook/technologies/advanced-computing/mpi.md

 # MPI

-We don't really use **MPI** for any day-to-day tasks in the CSL, but it's important to know how it works to support some of the high-powered Senior Research projects going on [The Cluster](../../services/cluster/)
+We don't really use **MPI** for any day-to-day tasks in the CSL, but it's important to know how it works to support some of the high-powered Senior Research projects going on [The Cluster](../../services/cluster/) and Parallel Computing labs.

 ## Example MPI Program